Published at

 </label>

-I love the input-wrapping approach because I don't have to invent ids to connect a label with an input.
-Additionally, it increases the tab/click area of the wrapped input element, making it more accessible with an improved UX!
+I love the input-wrapping approach because I don't have to come up with ids to connect a label with an input.
+It also increases the tab/click area of the wrapped input element, making it more accessible with an improved UX!

 It would be such a beautiful solution if there wouldn't be the usual Frontend problem of supporting countless browsers, devices and assistive technologies such as screen readers.